PriyanshuVar/Iris_Classification/README.md

 # Iris_Classification
-Classification of Iris dataset using KNN
+Classification of Iris dataset using KNN and achieving an accuracy of 94%